-Colonoscopy is similar to Flexible Sigmoidoscopy but examines the entire colon for the presence of polyps or other abnormalities.
+Colonoscopy examines the entire colon for the presence of polyps or other abnormalities.
 Large polyps and other growths can be removed and biopsied to rule out cancer with this test.
 This test is performed under conscious sedation, a form of anesthesia that blocks pain but does not put the brain in as deep of a “sleep” as general anesthesia.
-This form of anesthesia is safer than general anesthesia and can be reversed with IV medicine rapidly allowing patients to recover quickly.
-Current recommendation are for persons over the age of 50 to have this test done every 10 years or every 5 years if there is a family history of colon cancer.
+This form of anesthesia is safer than general anesthesia and can be reversed with IV medicine allowing patients to recover quickly.
+We recommendation all people over the age of 50 have this test done every ten years or every five years if there is a history of colon cancer in your family.

-EGD involves inserting a tube with a light and a camera at the tip into the esophagus (food tube) and into the stomach.
+Esophagogastroduodenoscopy or EGD involves inserting a tube with a light and a camera at the tip into the esophagus and into the stomach.
 Ulcers of the stomach and esophagus can be seen and biopsied to rule out bacterial infection and cancer.
 Narrowing of the esophagus can be opened up with the EGD as well.
 EGD is performed under conscious sedation which is safer than general anesthesia and you are able to recover more quickly.

-Flexible Sigmoidoscopy is a screening test used to detect colon cancer and pre-cancerous colon polyps.
-This test involves the insertion of a small tube with a light and camera at the tip.
-The lower colon is examined for any growths or other abnormalities.
+Flexible Sigmoidoscopy is a minimally invasive screening test used to detect colon cancer and pre-cancerous colon polyps.
+This test involves the insertion of a small tube with a light and camera at the tip into the rectum and lower colon.
+If any abnormalities are found, they will be biopsied.

 A hemorrhoid is a swollen and inflamed vein in the rectum and anus that causes discomfort and bleeding.
 Most cases of hemorrhoids do not require surgical intervention.
-If surgery is indicated, several alternatives are available.
 Less severe cases often are treated with an office procedure called rubber-band ligation.
 A rubber band is placed around the hemorrhoid is sloughed off.
-Another common technique is to shrink the hemorrhoid with heat by an instrument that uses infrared light/coagulation.
 More severe hemorrhoids are usually removed in a hospital procedure called hemorrhoidectomy.
 We have many options for this common issue.
 Speak to our doctors today to see which is best for you.